-In the last several years, a range of developments further question the integrity, original purposes, implementation, and future utility of the 14(c) program.
+In the last several years, there have been a range of developments that further question the integrity, original purposes, implementation, and future utility of the 14(c) program.

-Modern Developments: The Real Dangers of Exploitation
+Modern Developments - The real dangers of exploitation

-Low Wages, Little Advancement, and Missing Health Care
+Low Wages, Little Advancement, Missing Health Care

 A 2001 GAO survey of the 14(c) program found that 23% of sheltered workshop participants paid under a certificate were paid less than \$1.00 an hour while 54% were paid less than \$2.50 an hour.
-19 The VR Longitudinal Study reviewed 8,500 recipients of VR services from 1994 to 2000 and confirmed that people placed in sheltered work earned far below the minimum wage and failed to make gains in earnings over time.
+19 The Vocational Rehabilitation (VR) Longitudinal Study reviewed 8,500 recipients of VR services from 1994 to 2000 and confirmed that people placed in sheltered work earned far below the minimum wage and failed to make gains in earnings over time.
 20 This study found: